 Everytime I launch fresh copy, I’ll wait a bit and see how it performs.
 After it’s been live for a while, I’ll analyze the results that you’re getting, expose any key issues, and tweak the copy as necessary to improve results.
 From there I can create different variations of the copy for split testing to make sure that the copy is optimized to perform at its best.

-Approximately every quarter, we’ll review our action plan and show you the impact it’s having on the business and the specific goals we’ve set.
-We’ll then produce a new action plan to keep us focussed on growing your SaaS throughout the next quarter.
+Approximately every quarter, I'll review our action plan and show you the impact it’s having on the business and the specific goals we’ve set.
+I’ll then produce a new action plan to keep us focussed on growing your SaaS throughout the next quarter.